BL-Labs/godot-iiif-importer/README.md

 # Progress

-Here is how the importer is doing with the example 3D manifests (thanks to [MorphoSource for this list idea](https://github.com/MorphoSource/Community/blob/master/IIIF4.md)! )
+Here is the progress so far on how the importer is doing with the example 3D manifests (thanks to [MorphoSource for this list idea](https://github.com/MorphoSource/Community/blob/master/IIIF4.md)! ):

 | Manifest | Works? |
 | :--- | :---: |